viaacode/documentation-jekyll/docs/instroom/sip_specification/1_introduction.md

 They are accompanied by metadata that is described in a variety of formats.
 Therefore, the current SIP specification was developed to standardize the delivery of (media) content and metadata by meemoo's content partners and increase scalability and sustainability.

-The meemoo SIP uses a three-level hierarchical directory structure (_bag - package - representation_) to aggregate and describe media assets, including video, audio, images, captions, and text files.
+The meemoo SIP uses a three-level hierarchical directory structure (_bag - package - representation_) to aggregate and describe media assets, including video, audio, images, captions...
 A meemoo SIP is a valid [BagIt bag](https://www.rfc-editor.org/rfc/rfc8493.html) that contains a valid [E-ARK SIP](https://earksip.dilcis.eu/).

 At the lowest directory level, the _representation level_, these assets are described in aggregate as digital representations.
-One level higher, the _package_ directory level, embodies the represented content or [_intellectual entity_](/2_core-concepts#ie), such as the work that is being depicted.
+One level higher, the _package_ directory _level_, embodies the represented content or [_intellectual entity_](/2_core-concepts#ie), such as the work that is being depicted.
-Finally, the _bag_ directory level bundles everything together for transport.
+Finally, the _bag_ directory _level_ bundles everything together for transport.

 Metadata can occur at every SIP level to add administrative, structural, descriptive, and preservation information about the data and its context.
 Examples are the author of a representation, the author of what the representation represents (i.e. the intellectual entity), or the creation date of a reprentation.